 Advancements in Robotics

 The International Federation of Robotics (IFR) estimated that 2.3 million units of automation technology will be deployed this year compared to only 1 million units in 2009.
 As more and more robots are produced, the cost of industrial automation and these robot arms have gone down significantly.

 Robots and humans can now work safely alongside one another.
 These collaborative robots (cobots) are equipped with sensors.
-These sensors allow them to automatically stop or alter its path if they come into contact with humans.
+These sensors allow them to automatically stop or alter their path if they come into contact with humans.

 Many organisations believe a two year payback period on the cost of industrial automation is the maximum.
 Any longer than this then they believe they cannot do the project.
-This is based on a traditional means of calculating the ROI, based on direct labour savings and short term benefits.
-Ron Potter, Director of Robotics Technology for Factory Automation Systems, a 45 year veteran of the automation industry stresses that “Justification of ROI should be a STRATEGIC decision made by informed management that balances the short term goal of SURVIVAL with the longer term goal of GROWTH to posture a company for competitive advantage.
-It should not be relegated to an accounting function without foresight of long term strategy.”
+This is based on a traditional means of calculating the ROI based on direct labour savings and short-term benefits.
+Ron Potter, Director of Robotics Technology for Factory Automation Systems, a 45-year veteran of the automation industry, stresses that “Justification of ROI should be a STRATEGIC decision made by informed management that balances the short term goal of SURVIVAL with the longer term goal of GROWTH to posture a company for competitive advantage.
+It should not be relegated to an accounting function without foresight of long-term strategy.”

 Below is an example of a typical ROI cash flow analysis to give an idea of investing in a basic robotic arm.

 Many companies base payback periods over two years, but this short-term thought process can stifle growth.
 If this is stretched to an additional year, instead of having £200k (2x£100k) from the above figures, this could be increased to £300k.
 This could potentially provide a system that will future-proof your business in terms of growth.
 The automation will still be running in 15 years.
 Providing higher quality and higher output, businesses really do need to look long-term for the duration of payback.